sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Digital Operations Strategic Plan 2018-2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/digital-operations-strategic-plan-2018-2022.html) is the third iteration in the GC's strategic planning process for how we manage technology and technological change in government.
 It sets and provides insight into the government's digital direction.
 Departments and agencies, chief information officers (CIOs) and officials should consider it as direction from the CIO of Canada.
-In addition, while broader in scope, this Strategic Plan should be interpreted as the government's annual strategic plan for information management (IM) and information technology (IT) according to subsection 6.4.2 of the Policy on the Management of Information Technology.
 Some strategic actions are:

 - 2.1 Open government - Open data and Open by default
 - 2.2 Collaborating with Canadians
-- 4.4 IT Modernization - Introduce a strategy for use of OSS and open standards
+- 4.4 IT Modernization - Introduce a strategy for use of OSS and open standards to set direction on the use and release of OSS and open standards that will be ratified using the GC EARB.

+The Digital Standards and the Mandatory procedures for EA assessments, part of the Directive on Service and Digital introduced the strategy and direction for open standards and OSS in the GC.

 ### Open First Whitepaper

-The [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html) was written by the Treasury Board of Canada Secretariat to unpack and get into the details on the subject of "Open" in order to inform a few initiatives, including the new GC Enterprise Architecture Review Board (EARB) in setting standards (open standards, open source software (OSS)) that would influence our technological ecosystem as well as our Information Management - Information Technology (IM-IT) practices.
+The [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html) was written by the Treasury Board of Canada Secretariat (TBS) to unpack and get into the details on the subject of "Open" in order to inform a few initiatives, including the new GC Enterprise Architecture Review Board (EARB) in setting standards (open standards, open source software (OSS)) that would influence our technological ecosystem as well as our Information Management - Information Technology (IM-IT) practices.

 The Whitepaper has sections on open standards, OSS use, OSS contribution, open markets and open culture.
 Definitions, benefits and risks are explored for each section.

+### OSS Guides

+TBS also published Guides for [Using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html), [Publishing Open Source Code](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-publishing-open-source-code.html) and [Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) on the Canada.ca Website under digital government innovations.

 ### ESDC OSS Management Framework